pmaji/crypto-whale-watching-app/README.md

 ## Contribution Rules

 All are welcome to contribute issues / pull-requests to the codebase.
 All I ask is that you include a detailed description of your contribution, that your code is thoroughly-commented, and that you test your contribution locally with the most recent version of the Master branch integrated prior to submitting the PR.
+We also have a Telegram chat for major contributors so if you want to be added to that first submit a contribution and then message me on Telegram (my public ID is the same as my GitHub ID).

 ## Support Needed